bigbluebutton/bigbluebutton/bigbluebutton-tests/gns3/README.md

      systemctl --user start gns3
      ```

+1. Install the gns3 GUI: `sudo apt install gns3-gui`

+1. You should now be able to start the gns3 GUI and access the gns3 server.
+Select "Run applications on a remote server"
+   and use the credentials (gns3/PASSWORD) set above to access it.

+   I think you want "Run applications on a remote server" even if you're running the server on your local machine,
+   because the `gns3-bbb.py` script needs access to the server's REST API.

-3. Configure network access to gns3.
+3. Configure Internet network access to the gns3 virtual network.
    How to do this exactly is beyond the scope of this README.
+   Internet access is required since the virtual devices need to download Internet packages during installation.

    Can be either routed or bridged.
 For a routed configuration, add the following file as `/etc/systemd/system/veth.service`:
    ```
    [Unit]